DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 when they want a second chance at a key moment.

 1. Fate Cards drawn from the deck are played as usual, but remains in the player's hand.
-2. Any time a player draws a card, they may discard a held Fate Card and redraw.
+2. Any time a player or the GM draws a card, they may discard a held Fate Card and redraw.
 3. A GM may award a Fate Card (as pulled from the discard pile or signified by another token) to a player for excellent play, including exemplifying their character’s strengths or weaknesses.